postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/override-properties.md

 # Getting started: overriding fields and properties

 In <xref:simple-override-method>, you have learned how to change the implementation of a method with an aspect.
-You can do the same with fields and properties thanks to the <xref:Metalama.Framework.Aspects.OverrideFieldOrPropertyAspect> abstract class.
+You can do the same with fields and properties by extending <xref:Metalama.Framework.Aspects.OverrideFieldOrPropertyAspect>.

 ## Overriding a field or property

-To create an aspect that can override a field or a property, the simplest approach is the following.
+To create an aspect that can override a field or a property, follow these steps.

 1. Add Metalama the `Metalama.Framework` package to your project.

 2. Create a new class derived from the <xref:Metalama.Framework.Aspects.OverrideFieldOrPropertyAspect> abstract class.
 This class will be a custom attribute, so it is a good idea to name it with the `Attribute` suffix.

 3. Implement the <xref:Metalama.Framework.Aspects.OverrideFieldOrPropertyAspect.OverrideProperty> property in plain C#.
 To call the original implementation, call <xref:Metalama.Framework.Aspects.meta.Proceed?text=meta.Proceed>.

 4. The aspect is a custom attribute.
 To transform a field or property using the aspect, just add the aspect custom attribute to the field or property.

 > [!WARNING]
 > When you apply an aspect to a field, Metalama will automatically transform the field into a property.
 If the field is used by reference using `ref`, `out` and `in` keywords, it will result in a compile-time error.

-### Example: an empty OverrideFieldOrPropertyAspect aspect
+### Trick: an empty OverrideFieldOrPropertyAspect aspect

 The next example shows an empty implementation of <xref:Metalama.Framework.Aspects.OverrideFieldOrPropertyAspect> applied to a property and to a field.